rpyron/delim-SOM/README.md

 # Possible Improvements

 I have not explored different data types for molecular datasets (e.g., allele counts, structural variants).
 I also haven't explored the impact of normalization, although this should be minimal.
 Selection of _K_ for each run might deserve a bit more scrutiny.
 Some possibilities are discussed here: https://bgstieber.github.io/post/an-introduction-to-the-kmeans-algorithm/.
-As currently implemented, it can support _K_=1 (see Jaynes et al. 2017), but this should be explored in depth for this and other methods (e.g., Derkarabetian et al. 2019).
+As currently implemented, it can support _K_=1 (see Janes et al. 2017), but this should be explored in depth for this and other methods (e.g., Derkarabetian et al. 2019).
+Another possibility is conditioning this step directly on the delta-BIC metric, similar to the delta-K method of Evanno et al. (2005) but on a per-step basis rather than averaged across runs.
+This may end up being essentially identical to the 'diffNgroup' method of large vs. small changes from Jombart et al. (2010) that is currently used.
+Finally, adding support for the fifth conservation layer is simply an extension of the *.SOM() functions to add containers for a fifth set of variables, along with the attendant functions for plotting learning.

+**If you have a dataset that's amenable to a fifth conservation layer, please email me (rpyron@gwu.edu)!
+I would love to work with you to get this implemented if it's useful.**

 # References